 This shared resources model also means that multiple teams and services utilize resources from the same underlying infrastructure.
 This makes it difficult for IT managers and Finance departments to accurately allocate Kubernetes costs to different services, teams, departments and applications.

 The fact that Kubernetes is agnostic to the underlying infrastructure and can run across any number of cloud providers and/or physical infrastructure also means that your containers can pop up anywhere across nodes in your cluster.
-Keeping track of where nodes and clusters are actually running is essential to cost allocation efforts.
+Keeping track of where nodes and clusters are actually running is essential to cost allocation and chargeback efforts.

 Questions about the overall cost footprint of Kubernetes clusters can have easy answers.
 Overall Kubernetes costs can be easily correlated to public cloud provider bills (doing this for on-premises infrastructure is not so straightforward).
 However, a quick look under the hood reveals that visibility into cost drivers and being able to allocate cluster costs to specific teams, applications, services or departments is quite difficult.

 Can I use Kubernetes Namespaces to allocate costs?

 Kubernetes namespaces are a way of dividing a Kubernetes cluster into several virtual clusters.
 These virtual clusters can then be allocated to specific teams, services or applications.
 Cluster resources can also be allocated to namespaces using resource quotas.

 Kubernetes namespaces are a good starting point for cost allocation.
 However, it is important to note that namespaces only provide a way for virtual partitioning of your resources.
 To get fine grained visibility into the cluster resource usage of different namespaces and how they translate into underlying infrastructure costs requires the use of dedicated tools.